codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/translating-complex-cs-projects/_index.md

 layout: base-home
 ---

-This Section will describe how easily CodePorting.Native Cs2Cpp can be used to translate Complex C# Projects to C++:
+This Section will describe how easily CodePorting.Translator Cs2Cpp can be used to translate Complex C# Projects to C++: